-The ASF is managed by the CAA's AMS Monitoring and Oversight (AMO) team.
+The ASF is managed by the CAA's AMS Oversight (AMO) team.
 They track and review the performance of successful applicants against the submitted Statement of Works (SoW), and in close collaboration with other relevant CAA departments, such as Finance, Procurement and the Safety and Airspace Regulation Group (SARG).

 All applicants will be notified about the funding decision via email prior to the public announcement.